camibarbagallo27/IE-MAPS/README.md

 1. Clone or download our repository.
 (If you scroll upwards you will find a green button that says: "Clone or Download", click and select "Download ZIP").

-2. Download and install anaconda, choose the latest download and keep the default options. (https://www.anaconda.com/distribution/).
+2. Download anaconda and then open the downloaded file in order to install, choose the latest download and keep the default options. (https://www.anaconda.com/distribution/).

 3. Unzip our repository.